sergey-koryshev/money-management/README.md

 - connecting with another users
 - sharing expenses with connected users

+## Main features of MVP

+- all data is stored in DB
+- frontend interacts with real backend, mock-server is not used anymore

-## POC structure
+## Folder structure

-Frontend of `POC` version is developed on `Angular 14` framework relying on `Bootstrap`.
+Frontend is developing on `Angular 14` framework relying on `Bootstrap`.
 To emulate backend, simple server based on `Express.js` is used.
+Real backend is developing on `dotnet` platform using `.NET WebApi`.

 Folders description:

 - `build` - contains infrastructure scripts and tools
 - `source\mock-server` - contains source of the mock server
 - `source\frontend` - contains source of the frontend part
+- `source\backend` - contains source of the backend part

 ## Development